Szustarol/ASMOS/README.md

 The OS is using text mode, since I wanted to keep this project small and not use additional charmaps.

+It boots on real hardware but one has to use a PS/2 keyboard, or enable port 60/64 emulation in BIOS.
+Writing an USB stack would take more time than the OS itelf so I have decided to use the PS/2 standard.

 Here are some screenshots from the OS:
 Hanoi tower solver program: